wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agentless.rst

 arguments
 ^^^^^^^^^

-This defines the arguments passed to the agentless check
+Defines the arguments passed to the agentless check.

 +--------------------+------------------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                                      |